EMBRYOPSIDA Pirani & Prado

 The chloroplast genome has a somewhat contracted inverted repeat (Lin et al. 2012), and substitution rates of protein-coding genes are low, on a par with those in Cycadales (C.-S. Wu & Chaw 2015).

 The integument is initiated in two places, but the two parts soon become confluent.
-The nuclei of the female gametophyte have the same DNA content as diploid cells.
+Zumajo-Cardona et al. (2021a; see also D'Apice et al. 2022) looked at the expression patterns of a number of genes involved in ovule development in Arabidopsis and also in Ginkgo, and they found substantial differences, including expression in microsporangia, etc.; interestingly, a couple of genes were expressed in the abscission zone of the ovule/seed.
+For the expression of most of these genes in Gnetum gnemon, rather different again, see Zumajo-Cardona & Ambrose (2021), and for ovule evolution, see elsewhere.
 The chalazal cell of the linear tetrad develops to form the female gametophyte (Friedman & Gifford 1997).
+The nuclei of the female gametophyte, haploid, have the same DNA content as diploid cells.
 An AGAMOUS gene is involved in the development of the fleshy part of the seed (Lovisetto et al. 2011, 2015), and the embryo develops after the seeds have fallen (c.f.
 Gnetum).